CoryWBoris/AutoClip/README.md

 If I find others I will post them.

 ## Open Issues:
-When adding a new scene a session view track, the event handler is not directly registered by this action.
+When rapidly deleting tracks, we get an error as shown in the open issues section.
+Also for now, there is a clip event handler conflict with TrueAutoColor, but functionality of both scripts isn't prevented.

 ## Future Updates:
 I was thinking it would be cool to use the name of the track to determine if clips will be renamed or not based on a code word.